 What Other Diseases Can Rodents Carry?

 Bubonic plague, otherwise known as the Black Death, can spread throughout your home via rodent urine and feces.
 You may experience frequent headaches, swollen lymph nodes and fever.
 Salmonellosis causes symptoms very similar to food poisoning and can include frequent vomiting, fatigue and fever.
 You may pick this illness up when you come into contact with infected surfaces, such as countertops.

 Rat-bite fever can be transmitted through contaminated food, similar to salmonellosis.
 With this disease, the bacteria is spread through the rodents’ urine and mucous secretions.
 Also, holding an infected rat or mouse in your hand or being bitten poses a risk of becoming infected with this serious illness.
 You’ll notice symptoms like headaches, vomiting, and muscle pain.
-Ticks can carry Lyme disease, an inflammatory illness that rodents and other wildlife like raccoons, chipmunks or deer can carry.
-Aside from flu-like symptoms, you can notice a skin rash that is a typical sign of Lyme disease.
+Rodents also carry ticks and fleas that may transmit Lyme disease, an inflammatory disease that causes flu-like symptoms and a skin rash that is a typical sign of Lyme disease.
 If treated early on with antibiotics, neurological problems like paralysis can be avoided.